FrameworkComputer/Framework-Laptop-12/InputCover/README.md

 The input cover includes the touchpad and keyboard.
 There is one main PCB, which we will call the touchpad PCB.
-It includes the Pixart 239 touchpad IC and IT8801 keyboard controler.
+It includes the Pixart PCT2642QC (PLP239 Family) touchpad IC and IT8801 keyboard controler.

 The keyboard matrix connects to the touchpad PCB through an FPC connector.